saylordotorg/course_hist311/Unit04.md

+---
+layout: default
+title: "HIST311: The Age of the Atlantic Slave Trade, 1500-1900"
+course_description: "An introduction to the history of the Atlantic slave trade from the 16th to the 20th century.
+Analyzes its causes as well as its long lasting effects on Africa, Europe, and the Americas."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Empires and Slaving** <span id="4"></span> *In the latter 18<sup>th</sup> century, proponents of the Atlantic slave trade defended the commerce by arguing that slavery and the slave trade